Challenges of HR And Its Shift Post COVID-19 Pandemic

-When you have your workers working in an office work environment, you at least understand their pulse and sensitivity, and that helps you immensely to tackle the issues.
-But employees going remote, communication routes have been significantly compromised, leaving the managers clueless or at least less conscious.
-In a recent COVID-19 pulse survey, HR professionals across the globe responded health and wellbeing of the workers to be a major concern.
+When you have your workers working in an office work environment, you understand their pulse and sensitivity, which helps you immensely tackle the issues.
+But employees going remote, communication routes have been significantly compromised, leaving the managers clueless or less conscious.
+In a recent COVID-19 pulse survey, HR professionals across the globe responded health and wellbeing of the workers be a major concern.

 2. Managing Remote Work

 The transition to remote work culture is not as seamless as it seems.
 Before the COVID-19 outbreak, less than 50% of companies had a remote work program.
-Banks, regulated industries, and many financial services companies did not encourage remote working.
-Now almost all of them rushing to build remote work strategies.
+In addition, banks, regulated industries, and many financial services companies did not encourage remote working.
+Now almost all of them are rushing to build remote work strategies.

 Here is a podcast from the thought leader and a mental coach, Shashi kalyanpur on 'Managing mental health of employees working from home.'

 One of the major reasons why HR teams are struggling is due to the lack of agility.